-There is an interrelationship between health in childhood and health during old age.
+Childhood health and health in old age are interrelated.
 Evidence in recent years has suggested that health in old age (and the prevalence of some chronic diseases) depends on being exposed to and suffering from harmful diseases or conditions during childhood (Barber, 1998; Palloni and others, 2007).
-For instance, the study by Palloni and others (2007) in Puerto Rico showed that obesity and diabetes (on the rise in many of the region's countries) are associated with malnutrition during childhood, while heart disease was also correlated with childhood illness.
+For instance, the study by Palloni and others (2007) in Puerto Rico showed that obesity and diabetes (which is on the rise in many of the region's countries) are associated with malnutrition during childhood, while heart disease was also correlated with conditions suffered in childhood.